isc-projects/kea/doc/sphinx/arm/shell.rst

 -  ``--path path`` specifies the path in the URL to connect to.
 If not specified, an empty path is used.
 As the CA listens at the empty path, this parameter is useful only with a reverse proxy.

+-  ``--auth-user`` specifies the user id for basic HTTP authentication.
+   If not specified or specified as the empty string authentication is not used.

+- ``--auth-password`` specifies the password for basic HTTP authentication.
+   If not specified but the user id is specified an empty password is used.

 -  ``--timeout seconds`` specifies the timeout (in seconds) for the connection.
 If not given, 10 seconds is used.